What is child labor and how can we end it?

 Each country must engage in gathering new and improved data on child labor and make sure every child is helped, including children from migrating families, those who live on the streets, and those hidden in the worst kinds of child labor (sexual exploitation, for instance).

-The worst types of child labor should be more consistently captured in official statistics.
+For the elimination of child labor, the worst types of child labor should be more consistently captured in official statistics.
 To evaluate the success of policies and programs concerning child labor and the factors that affect the outcomes of such initiatives, mixed methods (MM) impact assessments are essential.

-According to information shared on the World Economic Forum four more ways to end child labor can be added:
+According to information shared on the World Economic Forum, four more ways to end child labor can be added:

 1️⃣ People should learn more about the issue and share information with others

 It is important to take the time to educate ourselves so that we can fully understand the effects of child labor.
-As an illustration, approximately 65% of the world’s supply of cocoa (used to make chocolate) comes from West Africa, where 2 million children work in dangerous conditions.
+As an illustration, approximately 65% of the world’s supply of cocoa (used to make chocolate) comes from West Africa, where 2 million children work in hazardous conditions.

 After this information came to light, chocolate manufacturers started using Child Labour Monitoring and Remediation Systems to tackle child labor.
 Being aware of this situation will enable people to choose to purchase chocolate from businesses that do not use child labor.